vinirossa/node-boilerplate/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

-# **How to write a feature request**

-Below is a short summary of what to include for each component of a full feature request.

-## Clear title

-A moderator should be able to understand what the feature request is about from the title alone.
+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

-## Summary
+## Describe the feature

-Quick summary what's this feature request about.
+A clear and concise description of what the feature is.

 ## Why is it needed?

-A clear and concise description of what the problem is.

-> *E.g.: I'm always frustrated when...*
+A clear and concise description of what the problem is. *Ex.: I'm always frustrated when...*

 ## Suggested solution(s)

 A clear and concise description of what you want to happen.

+## Alternative(s) considered

+A clear and concise description of any alternative solutions or features you've considered.

 ## Related issue(s) / PR(s)

-Let us know if this is related to any issue/pull request.
+Let us know if this is related to any issue / pull request.

+## Additional context

+Add any other context or screenshots about the feature request here.